sochsenreither/tardigrade/README.md

 # UPGRADE consensus algorithm

-This is a work in progress implementation of the UPGRADE atomic broadcast protocol.
+This is an implementation of the UPGRADE atomic broadcast protocol.
 The research and protocols for this implementation are explained in "[TARDIGRADE: An Atomic Broadcast Protocol for
 Arbitrary Network Conditions](https://eprint.iacr.org/2020/142.pdf)" by Erica Blum, Jonathan Katz, and Julian Loss, 2021.

 The building blocks are following sub-protocols.